 2. TRAIN YOUR TEAM

 Make sure your team knows how to use kitchen equipment and coffee machines.
 The more they know, the more confident they will be when taking orders and serving your customers.
 Also, ensure everyone in your team receives the same training (when relevant).
-This will unite the team and avoids any unnecessary friction.
+This will unite the team and help avoid any unnecessary friction.

 3. KNOW THE CUSTOMER JOURNEY